 What is it that you need to compliment your life to move more gracefully?

-The fact is much of Taoist or Shamanic teachings are focused within opening awareness, releasing preconceived forms, expanding your options and then live a fuller life.
+The fact is much of Taoist or Shamanic teachings are focused on opening awareness, releasing preconceived forms, expanding your options and then live a fuller life.

-It’s acceptable to have several histories, multiple practices and countless teachings in your pocket to explore from.
-Generally speaking history is more for lessons than for truth… Don’t ignore your history, stories and lineages yet also don’t let them limit you either.
+It’s acceptable to have several histories, multiple practices and countless teachings in your pocket to explore.
+Generally speaking, history is more for lessons than for truth.
+Don’t ignore your history, stories, and lineages yet also don’t let them limit you either.
 Learning is always a path to climb and explore.

 When approaching Taoism or Shamanism from a lineage aspect then hold true to respecting your ancestors as teachers.
-But again don’t let any teacher past or present blind you to modern realities either… to focus too much on the past is to blind one to their future.
+But again don’t let any teacher past or present blind you to modern realities.

-Practices are not Taoism.
 However, Taoists have a huge selection of practices to choose from in life.
 Many practices which might not have started as Taoist have over time gotten associated with Taoism.
-So it’s hard to sort out what can be considered primarily a Taoist practice at times…
+So it’s hard to sort out what can be considered primarily a Taoist practice at times.

 Likewise, in Shamanism there exist many variations of practice geared to helping a person connect to spirit.

 From my perspective: Taoism historically is a subset of Shamanism that grew into its own religion and philosophy.
-As a result each is quite vast, each has its own separate areas of concentration.
-Yet each are still very much connected.
+As a result, each is quite vast; each has its separate areas of concentration.
+Each is still very much connected.
 Even though I happen to be a Taoist, whenever I go to share in a shamanic ritual it is very deeply familiar and connected to me as a Taoist.
-Whenever Julie explores her shamanic teaching she resonates with my own Taoist practice very clearly.
+Whenever Julie explores her shamanic teaching, she resonates with my Taoist practice very clearly.

 Taoism and Shamanism are connected and separate at the same time.

-The teachings Julie and I offer include: Qi Gong, shamanic practices, dance, healing practices, relationship practices, meditation, awareness, business management, how to read potential in various forms.
-However, we do also use modern practices as much as an ancient ones to assist in a person’s education since:
+The teachings Julie and I offer include Qi Gong, shamanic practices, dance, healing practices, relationship practices, meditation, awareness, business management, how to read potential in various forms.
+However, we do also use modern practices as much as ancient ones to assist in a person’s education since:

 Smile when anyone tries to define a perfect history or a complete practice for you.
 Discover what you are researching is also expanding your awareness of what is around you.
 This will allow you to discover many variations of answers that will be useful for you.